danielsaidi/TagKit/README.md

 ## Support this library

-I manage my various open-source projects in my free time and am really thankful for any help I can get from the community.
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].

-You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+Your support makes it possible for me to put more work into these projects and make them the best they can be.